hazelcast/hazelcast-jdbc/README.md

 ## Supported Hazelcast version

-#### Platform (Beta)
+#### Hazelcast 5
-The JDBC driver version 5.0-BETA-2 is compatible with the latest Beta version of Hazelcast Platform project.
+The JDBC driver version 5.0 is compatible with Hazelcast version 5.x.
+For Hazelcast 4.2, use the JDBC Driver 4.2.

-#### IMDG
-The version of the driver must be the same as the Hazelcast IMDG version you're connecting to (e.g. `hazelcast-jdbc:4.2` is compatible to
-`hazelcast:4.2`).
-In the future we plan to support broader client compatibility.

-#### Jet
-The JDBC Driver of version `4.2` supports Hazelcast Jet `4.5` (to be released soon).

 ## Download the Driver